DioxusLabs/docsite/docs-src/0.4/en/reference/context.md

 > Note: we're choosing this approach for the sake of an example.
 There are better ways to implement dark mode (e.g. using CSS variables).
 Let's pretend CSS variables don't exist – welcome to 2013!

-Now, we could write another `use_state` in the top component, and pass `is_dark_mode` down to every component through props.
+Now, we could write another `use_signal` in the top component, and pass `is_dark_mode` down to every component through props.
 But think about what will happen as the app grows in complexity – almost every component that renders any CSS is going to need to know if dark mode is enabled or not – so they'll all need the same dark mode prop.
 And every parent component will need to pass it down to them.
 Imagine how messy and verbose that would get, especially if we had components several levels deep!

 Dioxus offers a better solution than this "prop drilling" – providing context.
-The [`use_shared_state_provider`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_shared_state_provider.html) hook is similar to `use_ref`, but it makes it available through [`use_shared_state`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_shared_state.html) for all children components.
+The [`use_shared_state_provider`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_shared_state_provider.html) hook is similar to `use_signal`, but it makes it available through [`use_shared_state`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_shared_state.html) for all children components.

 First, we have to create a struct for our dark mode configuration: